Tau in action as Anderlecht cruise to victory in six-goal thriller against Waasland-Beveren | Goal.com

 Saturday’s victory shot Anderlecht to third in the Belgian First Division A table, level on 12 points with second-placed Beerschot while they are six points behind leaders Sporting Charleroi.

-After playing two games without scoring, Tau will be hoping to find the back of the net when Kompany's side welcome AS Eupen to Lotto Park on September 27.
+After playing two games without scoring, Tau will be hoping to find the back of the net when Kompany's side welcome KAS Eupen to Lotto Park on September 27.

 His last goal was against KV Oostende where he helped his team secure a 2-2 draw on August 28.